 14:10 intermittent fasting can lead to good results for those looking for weight loss, as studies show.[1,2]

-And in this review, every study found that intermittent fasting resulted in participants losing between 0.8% and 13% of their starting body weight.
+Some studies have found that intermittent fasting resulted in participants losing between 0.8% and 13% of their starting body weight.[1]

 As with all lifestyle changes, the impact of intermittent fasting on health and weight will depend on many factors, like age, activity levels, dietary choices, and so on.
 But many people have seen success with intermittent fasting on a 14:10 split.
-That success is likely down to a couple of key IF-related happenings.
+That success is likely down to a couple of key intermittent fasting-related happenings.

 The first is that shrinking your eating window naturally creates a calorie deficit.
 When you eat less than you burn, you lose weight.

 The second is that fasting puts the body into ketosis.
 When you don’t eat for a prolonged period, you don’t give your body any glucose with which to fuel your activities.
 So, it turns to your glycogen stores and, when they’re used up, to your fat stores.
-This is ketosis, the metabolic shift caused by IF that helps you lose body fat.
+This is ketosis, the metabolic shift caused by intermittent fasting that helps you lose body fat.

-14:10 intermittent fasting diet results
+14:10 intermittent fasting schedule results

-SIMPLE user Jessi says:
+Simple user Jessi says:

-“When I started IF last fall, I had been trying to get off some medications.
+“When I started [intermittent fasting] last fall, I had been trying to get off some medications.
 Trying to keep up with what to eat & how often to exercise started discouraging me.
 I began to wonder if I could ever lose the weight and stop taking medications I didn’t want to take.

 This is a great example of how 14-hour intermittent fasting can both generate results and open up the world of longer fasts (should you want it to!).